Teemperor/wasm-module/README.md

 ## Building

-wasmint requires a C++11 compiler (including STL) and CMake as build dependencies.
+wasm-module requires a C++11 compiler (including STL) and CMake as build dependencies.

 ### Linux/OS X/Unix/Posix

-To build wasmint on those systems with cmake and make by running:
+To build wasm-module on those systems with cmake and make by running:

 ```
 cmake . && make
 ```

-You can also run the tests by running `ctest` in the build directory.
+You can run the tests by running `ctest` in the build directory.

 ### Windows